tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 unsupported_extension:
-: Sent by endpoints receiving any handshake message containing an extension known to be prohibited for inclusion in the given handshake message, or including any extensions in a ServerHello or Certificate not first offered in the corresponding ClientHello or CertificateRequest.
+: Sent by endpoints receiving any handshake message containing an extension in a ServerHello or Certificate not first offered in the corresponding ClientHello or CertificateRequest.

 unrecognized_name: